Course: CIS451/651 Data Compression in Multimedia

 Notice

-Because this assignment involves detailed sequences of bits and pixels, it is required that your answers be neatly organized.
+Because this assignment involves sequences of bits and pixels, it is required that your answers be NEATLY organized.
 Difficult-to-read answers will be returned without grading.

 Tasks